 Service Definition Factors/Exceptions Examples Dressing [MPP §30-757.14(f)] Putting on/taking off; fastening/unfastening, buttoning/unbuttoning, zipping/unzipping, and tying/untying of garments, undergarments, corsets, elastic stockings, and braces; changing soiled clothing; and bringing tools to the recipient to assist with independent dressing.
 Factors for consideration, but not limited to: The extent to which the recipient can assist or perform tasks safely.
 The type of clothing/garments the recipient wears.
 If the recipient prefers other types of clothing/garments.
 The weather conditions.
 Time for universal precautions, as appropriate.
 Exceptions include, but not limited to: If the recipient frequently leaves his/her home, requiring additional dressing/undressing.
 If the recipient frequently bathes and requires additional dressing or soils clothing, requiring frequent changes of clothing.
-If the recipient has spasticity or locked limbs.
 If the recipient is immobile.
 If the recipient is combative.
-Exception Documentation Examples: Exception Low: Due to limited bending, recipient only needs assistance with shoes and socks.
-Exception Low: Due to limited fine motor skills, only needs assistance with zippers, typing shoes, and buttons.
+Exception Documentation Examples: Exception Low: Due to limited fine motor skills, only needs assistance with zippers, typing shoes, and buttons.